 Keep in mind that if you are a conditional resident seeking to make your green card permanent after two years, you must follow a different process; do not use the Form I-90.

-The fees regularly change, however (usually in an upward direction).
+The fees regularly change, however (usually in an upward direction, as proposed by USCIS for later in 2023).
 And there are exceptions; some people need not pay the application fee, others need not pay the biometrics fee.
 If USCIS failed to send you the new card at all, you need not pay either.
 Always check the USCIS website page for Form I-90 for the latest filing fee information.

 If USCIS takes longer than the posted processing times, you can submit a case inquiry to see what the problem is.